 - the administration dates;

 - intervals between doses;

 - administration routes;

-- the agent; and
+- the antigen and agent; and

-- minimal age has been met.
+- minimal age was met.

 - B. Avoid vaccine administration errors and omissions for the student.

 Attempts to retrieve and obtain records serves these purposes based on the targeted grade: Grade 1: